2024–25 Challenger Pro League: Positions by round

-Colored cells refer to being promoted (green), in promotion play-offs (yellow) or relegation play-offs (red).
+"Colored cells" refer to being promoted (green), in promotion play-offs (yellow), or in relegation play-offs (red).
 Note that U23 teams are ineligible for promotion and playoffs, and the coloring is adjusted accordingly.
 Furthermore, if one of the mother clubs of these three teams is relegated, the U23 would automatically take up one of the relegation spots as U23 teams always have to remain at least one level below their mother club, this is not accounted for in the coloring until after the season.